 She said, “let’s do it!”

 It was the summer between my junior and senior year of high school.
-I was about to turn 17-years-old and I was going to take my first trip to the west coast – a land of sun and sand and cute California guys.
-It was a fantasyland that I’d only seen in the movies.
+I was about to turn 17-years-old and I was going to take my first trip to the west coast – a faraway land of sun and sand and cute California guys.
+It was a fantasyland that I’d only seen on TV an in movies.
 Although I wasn’t sure if we would make good travel partners with me being more than fifty years her junior, but I really wanted to see California.
 So away we went.

 This is where the western edge of the U.S. plunges dramatically into the sea.
 Here, Highway One, one of the country’s most scenic drives, hugs craggy cliffs high above the ocean’s rim.
 Dramatic thousand-foot ledges drop off into the Pacific Ocean, stunning bridges span inconceivable chasms, and towering coastal Redwoods populate forests just uphill from the foamy sea.
 It’s a wonderful mix of sea and forest air all in one dramatic and peaceful place.

-I was very excited to return to McWay Falls in Julie Pfeiffer Burns State Park, as one of the views I remembered most.
+I was very excited to return to McWay Falls in Julie Pfeiffer Burns State Park, as it was one of the views I remembered most.
 Why?
 Because as my love of photography grew in high school, I snapped a photo here with my Ricoh-XRM SLR that I was proud enough to use for my invitation to my exhibit at the Senior Art Show later that year.
 Check out the back of the card (the front was the photo) that was created on the first Mac I ever used in my art/photography class at Randolph High School.
 This was when Zaph Chancery was cool!

-Disclosure: Samsung was responsible for my trip to California and for gifting me the Samsung Galaxy SIII that shot some of the photos shown here.
+Disclosure: Samsung was responsible for my trip to California and for gifting me the Samsung Galaxy that shot some of the photos shown here.
 As always the views expressed here are my own and do not reflect the views of Samsung.